 What are your plans for the year ahead?
-As ideas are formed and goals set, you may picture yourself moving forward in a shiny new vehicle.
+As ideas are formed and goals set, you may picture yourself moving forward in a smart new vehicle.

-We’ve put together five key stages to make that process easier.
+Follow these five stages to make the process easier.

 1. Understand your financial situation